catalinux/plm2/report.md

 ## K-means

 K-means is a type of unsupervised learning and one of the popular methods of clustering unlabelled data into k clusters.
 One of the trickier tasks in clustering is identifying the appropriate number of clusters k.

+**Choosing K**